Kopano-dev/kdav/README.md

 }
 ```

-kopano-sabredav also requires some php mapi classes.
+kopano-dav also requires some php mapi classes.
 The easiest is to just symlink them:

 ```
 ln -s /usr/share/kopano/php/mapi /var/www/kdav